MRU-CSIS-2503-202101-001/course-resources/otherdocs/test-a-retake-notes.md

 ## The Why

 The marks were low.
 Like...really low.

-MRU policy doesn't allow me to re-weight stuff in the course outline, so I can't just say "we'll move x weight from this exam to the next".
+Unfortunately, MRU policy doesn't allow me to re-weight stuff in the course outline, so I can't just say "we'll move x weight from this exam to the next".

 I also am not gonna curve this, because I honestly feel it was a fair test.

 So that leaves me with either letting people swing, which seems devastating and cruel, or giving folks another chance.

 So here we are.

 ## The How